Disposable food packaging: Plastics

 Many disposable foodservice products can be made of plastic or plastic-coated paper: cups, plates, bowls, trays, food containers and cutlery, for example.
 Plastics are used because the material is lightweight and holds the temperature of hot/cold food and beverages.
 Foamed polystyrene (sometimes referred to as Styrofoam) is in one of the most common types of plastics used for foodservice packaging, in the form of the foam food container.
 Non-foamed polystyrene is sometimes also used for utensils or plastic plates.
 Polyethylene and other plastics are also used.

 Plastic wrap is sometimes used to cover a tray of food.

 Many plastics are marked with the SPI recycling codes for identification.

 Paper and paperboard

-Disposable foodservice products made from paper, paperboard, and corrugated fiberboard: including cups, plates, bowls, napkins, carryout bags, trays, egg cartons, doilies and tray liners.
+Disposable foodservice products made from paper, paperboard, and corrugated fiberboard include cups, plates, bowls, napkins, carryout bags, trays, egg cartons, doilies and tray liners.
 Some paper products are coated - mostly with plastic - or treated to improve wet strength or grease resistance.
 Paper and paperboard packaging like pizza trays, French fry trays, Chinese noodle soup boxes, hamburger clamshell trays, etc., are developed by printers utilizing paper-converting equipment such as tray formers.

 Molded pulp products are made from recycled newsprint and are formed under heat and pressure into plates, bowls, trays and cup carriers.
 Molded pulp is readily recyclable.